-(ModernSurvival.org) – Drowning is a common cause of death in the United States.
+(ModernSurvival.org) – As summer approaches, many will find themselves drawn to the water, be it in swimming pools, lakes, or even the sea.
+While taking a dip can cool a person off, it’s also a potentially deadly scenario — especially for those who don’t know how to swim.
+Unfortunately, drowning is a common cause of death in many areas of the world.
 In order to prevent drowning, it’s crucial for a person to know how to survive in water, even if they can’t swim.

 According to the CDC, roughly ten people die per day (3,536 per year, on average) in drowning accidents unrelated to boating.
 Over 300 additional drowning deaths occur per year in boating incidents.

 Water survival doesn’t depend on a large-scale disaster, either natural or man-made.
 Without the ability to swim effectively, being submerged in a pool or body of water is an everyday survival situation in itself.
-Even normal activities such as attending a pool party or going out on a boat can become deadly if a non-swimmer finds themselves in the water without a float or life preserver.
+Even normal activities such as attending a pool party or going out on a boat can become deadly if non-swimmers find themselves in the water without a float or life preserver.